 Days before the arrival and subsequent devastation of Hurricane Harvey on Texas land, a social media frenzy launched encouraging Texas residents to prepare and stay safe during the dangerous weather.
 Local news outlets were tweeting articles on hurricane preparedness and weather expectations.
 Grocery stores were posting updates on the availability of water and other necessities on their shelves; Texans were turning to Facebook to reassure each other to stay strong and, most of all, to stay safe.
+So why do people turn to social media during natural disasters?

 Throughout the storm, as things became more and more dire, people were losing power all across Southeast Texas.
 Instead of panicking and staying in the dark, many turned to social media to stay updated or to send out pleas for help.
 In times like these, it is clear social media is no longer simply used to keep in touch with family and friends.
 While the social aspect will always be part of social media, the various platforms are also used these days for several more serious reasons, like spreading information quickly to save lives.